shavitush/bhoptimer/README.md

 ~ shavit-zones
 - [ ] Optimize `InsideZone()` so `CreateZonePoints()` will not be needed for simple (not rotated) zones.

+~ shavit-stats
+- [ ] Make style names editable from shavit.inc (like I did to the rest of modules) - either that or integrate the whole module into shavit-wr.

 ~ [NEW PLUGIN] shavit-ranks:
 - [ ] Create table.